 Unfortunately we failed to progress past this stage.

-From September 17th to 21st, we will be doing “Calendar Girls” by Tim Firth.
+From September 16th to 21st, we did “Calendar Girls” by Tim Firth.

-Last of the year, as usual, is our Pantomime - we'll be doing “Cinderella” by our own Trevor Nicol.
+Last of the year, as usual, is our Pantomime - we're doing “Cinderella” by our own Trevor Nicol.
 Dates for this will be 6th to 14th December 2013.

 Click for map of where we are...